Merchant Terms and Conditions

 2. Immediately stop to use the Service and FasaPay Intellectual Property Rights and delete any reference to FasaPay from the Merchant's materials and website; and immediately stop to use the Service and FasaPay Intellectual Property Rights and delete any reference to FasaPay from the Merchant's materials and website; and

-3. Subject as expressly stated and to any rights or obligations that have been exercised prior to termination, neither party shall have any further obligations to the other under these Terms and Conditions.
+3. Subject as expressly stated and to any rights or obligations that have been exercised prior to termination, neither party shall have any further obligations to the other under this Terms and Conditions.

 2. Upon termination of use of the Service,